Distributed Practice and the UCAT: What you need to know Part 2

 In part 1 of this blog, we looked at why it is important to study with distributed practice for the UCAT.
-In part 2, we will look at how to implement this into your UCAT plan.
+In part 2, we will look at how to implement distributed practice into your UCAT plan.

 This is an important step.
 You need to make time for your UCAT preparation, even if it’s a small amount.
-Make a timetable and slot in 15-30 minutes of UCAT preparation each day or every second day depending on how much time you have.
-Then follow this timetable and adhere to the tasks you have set yourself.
-You can plan your UCAT preparation easily using MedEntry’s UCAT study planner.
+Make a timetable and slot in UCAT preparation on a regular basis depending on how much time you have.
+Then follow this timetable and complete the UCAT tasks you have set yourself.
+You can plan your UCAT preparation easily using MedEntry’s interactive UCAT calendar.

-Take a couple of minutes to reflect on what you have learnt.
-If you are simply answering UCAT questions with no consideration to the broader scheme of the UCAT you will not make the most of your preparation.
+After a UCAT study session, take a couple of minutes to reflect on what you have learnt.
+If you are simply answering UCAT questions with no consideration to the broader scheme of the UCAT you will not be learning much or making the most of your UCAT preparation.
 So, take a moment to reflect on what was difficult, where you can improve and things you should remember for the next time you sit down to do UCAT preparation.

 Every now and then you should go back and review UCAT strategies and concepts you found difficult, consider why you found them difficult and if you have improved.
-It’s not about aimlessly repeating UCAT questions or drills, but retrieving those reflections you have made in the previous step, and reviewing what has happened since.
-You should keep a notebook to record your reflections.
+The best way to improve in UCAT is not by aimlessly repeating UCAT questions, but by retrieving those reflections you have made in the previous step, and reviewing what has happened since.
+You could keep a notebook to record your reflections.

 There are many reasons why the UCAT official website and some others say that 6 weeks’ UCAT preparation is sufficient.
 They include:

 MedEntry has been preparing students for aptitude tests related to medical entry for over two decades.
 Over that time, we have developed an understanding of how to best prepare for tests such as UCAT.
-Because we know that distributed practice is the best way to prepare, we provide access to all resources immediately upon purchase, and access is provided right up to the end of the UCAT testing period.
+Because we know that distributed practice is the best way to prepare, we provide access to all resources immediately upon purchase, and access is provided right up to UCAT.
 This means you can prepare for UCAT over an extended period of time, gradually developing and building up your UCAT skills.
 This will give you the best chance of UCAT success.

-On the MedEntry Learning Management System you will find numerous tools to enable you to practice ‘distributed practice’ which you should now be eager to take on.
+On the MedEntry Online Learning Platform you will find numerous tools to enable you to begin your ‘distributed UCAT practice’.

-MedEntry also offers multiyear packages for those students who would like to start preparing in their earlier years of secondary school.
+MedEntry offers headstart packages for those students who would like to start preparing in their earlier years of secondary school.
 Remember, the earlier you begin your UCAT preparation, the better!